Kajak

 Along the entire Danube in 26 days

 The two completed this long distance in 2012 and needed 30 days with their PE kayaks.
 With a bit of training and also with faster, lighter kayaks, they now want to push their own limit a whopping 4 days.
 Marin and Alin are enthusiastic athletes and work professionally in the field of education.
 You want to be an example and role model for young people and for other athletes.
-It's about showing them that you can find and expand your own limits - that's what motivates them to do it.
+It's about showing them that you can find and expand your own limits - that's the motivation for their project.

-They don't know yet that with the new S16 Stellar Kayaks and their experience they won't be able to do it in 26 days, but even faster in 24 days!
+They don't yet know that they can do it with the new S16 Stellar kayaks and their experience not be able to do it in 26 days, but even faster in 24 days!
 They documented their trip and we want to share their impressions:

 Collection of the kayaks and transport to the start in Ulm